 Ten-Year Step Down

-Contact An Experienced Camden County DWI Defense Attorney About Your Drunk Driving Charges In New Jersey
+Contact an Experienced Westmont DWI Defense Attorney About Your Drunk Driving Charges in New Jersey

 Have you been charged with a DWI or DUI offense in New Jersey?
 A drunk driving conviction could leave you with a permanent record, and it could result in your driver’s license being suspended for a very long time.
 That is why it is imperative that you speak with a qualified DWI defense lawyer about your case.
-The lawyers at Jill R. Cohen represent clients charged with drunk driving, breath test refusal, and related offenses in Camden County , Camden, Cherry Hill, and throughout New Jersey.
+The lawyers at Jill R. Cohen represent clients charged with drunk driving, breath test refusal, and related offenses in Westmont, Camden, Cherry Hill, and throughout New Jersey.
 Call 856-242-7177 or fill out our confidential online form to schedule a consultation about your case.
 We have an office located at 210 Haddon Avenue Westmont, NJ 08108.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.